 I hope that every woman has access to quality and affordable health systems and is empowered enough to make the right choices for her own health and the health of her family.
-Until then, we must pull together our resources, our thoughts, our efforts and our spirit, so that one day we will achieve our dream of a world in which every child is born healthy, every woman is safe, and all families live in peace.
+Until then, we must pull together our resources, our thoughts, our efforts and our spirit, so that one day we will achieve our dream of a world in which every child is born healthy, everyone has access to quality health services, and all families live in peace.

-Finalist and Special Mention - Sandvik India Diversity Awards 2017, Not-for-Profit Category
+Finalist and Special Mention - Sandvik India Diversity Awards, Not-for-Profit Category, 2017

 Social Innovation and Iconic Leadership Award - World CSR Congress 2016

-Best Film - World CSR Congress 2016, Health and Sanitation Category
+Best Film - Health and Sanitation Category, World CSR Congress 2016